 I can say there were some who unfortunately chose a different path.
 I can say that yes, I listened to people explain their

 choice of the street over the shelter.
 Of course, this came with reasons.
-One reason above all is the rules in the shelter are certainly different from the rules on the street.
-First rule above all is no, there is no heroin allowed in the shelter.
+One reason above all are the rules in the shelter which were certainly different from the rules on the street.
+First rule above all is there is no heroin allowed in the shelter.
 You can’t fix-up and nod out in the hallways.
 There were challenges but management at the shelter were experienced with this.
 And me, I was learning but still, I had challenges of my own.

 I go back to one of my favorite lessons.
 There is something to the benefit of visualization.
 There is something about seeing your own dream grow strong enough to whet your appetite.
 There is something to the soul that lures us in.
 At least, I hope there is.

 I have this vision of mine.
 And no, this is not about me or personal greatness.
 This is not about ego or anything of the sort.
 Instead, this is about my dreams and my need to create a purpose for myself.
 The reason I offered visualization exercises in my empowerment classes is because I used them for myself.